N03020272/ELSpring2018/misc/Readme.md

-Miscellaneous items can be placed here
+# Miscellaneous Folder

+Any related files and documents will be placed in this folder.
+Currently Empty.